DerekNonGeneric/openinf-wg-a-team/README.md

 tools, and automation that serve the engineering teams at OpenINF, with a specific focus on work that increases the productivity of those teams.

-We are part of the [Release & Productivity meta-team][release-n-productiv-team].
+We are part of the [Release & Productivity meta-team][wg-release-n-productiv-meta].

 </section>